ReemMDA99/ReemMDA99/README.md

 ## About Me:

-I am a Full Stack Developer from Toronto, Ontario, Canada.
+Ambitious Full Stack Developer from Toronto, Ontario, Canada.

-🔭 I am a passionate🥇, creative🎨 and perceptive🔭 engineer🔧 with a hands-on approach to problem-solving and an unending thirst for knowledge🎓.
-Anything and everything that can be classified as technology💻 fascinates me.

-🌱 I currently live in Toronto 🌉 and have recently completed Certification in Full Stack Web Development📈 from University of Toronto.
+💻Focused, passionate, dedicated and perceptive developer with an action oriented to challenging and an unending desire to learn and progress.
+Anything and everything that can be classified as technology fascinates me.
+Recently completed Certification in Full Stack Web Development from University of Toronto.

-⚡ I follow a number of Tech Blogs🖱️.
-Other than that, I love solving puzzles🧩 and riding bike.
+Loves to take up new projects and challenge myself to meet the deadlines.

 ---